 She introduced herself as Juliane Gardner and her band as “Shades of Blue.”
 Her usual band members Chris Poulin and Ezra Rugg were not playing with her that particular day.
 Nevertheless, she was kicking up a storm with Lincoln Blake at the piano and Dan Clarke at the guitar.

-After a quick exchange of pleasantries, Juliane gifted me a unique set of post-cards which had pictures of heart-shaped rocks from her travels.
+After a quick exchange of pleasantries, Juliane gifted me a unique set of post-cards that had pictures of heart-shaped rocks from her travels.
 So not only is she a singer and song-writer, she is an amazing photographer too, with an eye for the rare and the beautiful.

 As I thanked them and started towards the parking lot, the music resumed…enlivening the evening with a touch of jazz.